s4ke/Master-Thesis/src/md/003-motivation.md

 \label{sec:introduction}

-In recent years, functional programming has been on the rise as functional languages like Haskell, Scala or Lisp (or their derivates) have seen an increase in popularity.
+In recent years, functional programming has been on the rise as functional languages like Haskell, Scala, Lisp or their derivatives have seen an increase in popularity.
 Furthermore, imperative languages are adopting features originally coming from functional languages.
-So, even Java, which is generally not associated with adopting new features quickly, has officially embraced at least some functional concepts such as Lambdas and the functional interfaces in the standard library.
-Many new concepts concepts such as the streaming API rely heavily on these new-to-Java concepts.
+So, even Java, which is generally not associated with introducing new features quickly, has officially embraced at least some functional concepts such as Lambdas and the functional interfaces in the standard library.
+Many new concepts such as the streaming API rely heavily on these new-to-Java ideas.
-Other languages such as C++, C# or Python show an even greater influence of functional paradigms as they all improve support for a functional style of programming, even though they can not be considered pure functional languages by any means.
+Other languages such as C++, C# or Python show an even greater influence of functional paradigms as they all have been seen improving their support for a functional style of programming, even though they can not be considered pure functional languages by any means.

 This rise in popularity does not come from nowhere.
 The core benefit of functional programming, its modularity, allows programmers to write concise programs in a clear and structured way.

-Functional languages coming from an academic environment, historically also have a long history of being used for experimenting with novel programming paradigms.
+Functional languages, coming from an academic environment, historically also have a long history of being used for experimenting with novel programming paradigms.
 Among these is the use of functional languages for parallel programming.